 Trilingual interpreter both nationally and internationally.

 Lisa Garcia has been working as a freelance American Sign Language interpreter for over 12 years.
 She has 9 years of experience working in the video interpreting industry as an interpreter, tech support, and rater.
-She holds the national RID CI/CT certification as well as state licensure in Wisconsin and state certification in Indiana.
+She holds licensure in various states.
 She holds an AAS in American Sign Language Interpreting, a BA in Theology, and a BA in Spanish.
 For the last 4 years she has worked as a trilingual interpreter both nationally and internationally.

 Donna Lopez Wildenstein